NHTSA vehicle safety data

 2026 Hyundai Tucson

-Complete safety data for the 2026 Hyundai Tucson.
+Complete safety data for the 2026 Hyundai Tucson, including NCAP crash-test ratings.
 Data pulled live from api.nhtsa.gov.

 ELECTRICAL SYSTEM: INSTRUMENT CLUSTER/PANEL